The Game Plan (The Perfect Life)

 23/24 yrs – Get married to an intelligent, loving, sensible man (preferably a few years older than me) and be a part of a cool, smart, urban couple.
 Have great sex, read together, enjoy music together, lounge around Sundays in kurtas and jeans.

 26 yrs – Have baby no.1.
-Having spent at least a year enjoying the marital relationship before comitting to parenthood.
+Having spent at least a year enjoying the marital relationship before committing to parenthood.
 Maternity leave to be spent exploring art and music since presumably working life wouldn’t allow for it.

 30 yrs – Take a sabbatical to spend time with children and re-assess career.
 By this time, I expected to have worked for about 8 years and be an ‘important’ person in the workforce.
 Probably work from home.